What Is Yield Farming, and How Does It Work?

 Staking

 Crypto staking is one of the key components of yield farming, where crypto holders lock up their assets to provide liquidity or support a blockchain's operations—such as transaction validation or securing decentralized protocols.
-In yield farming, participants often stake their tokens in liquidity pools or lending platforms to earn rewards, typically in the form of additional cryptocurrency Staking is primarily used in the proof-of-stake consensus mechanism for securing a blockchain, within yield farming, it can also involve staking liquidity provider (LP) tokens or other assets to participate in DeFi protocols.
+In yield farming, participants often stake their tokens in liquidity pools or lending platforms to earn rewards, typically in the form of additional cryptocurrency.
+Staking is primarily used in the proof-of-stake consensus mechanism for securing a blockchain, within yield farming, it can also involve staking liquidity provider (LP) tokens or other assets to participate in DeFi protocols.

 Lending

 DeFi lending platforms allow users to offer their crypto assets as loans to others.
 Borrowers often provide collateral, and lenders, which are liquidity providers, earn interest in return.
-Platforms like Aave are leaders in this space.

 Liquidity